top of page

 Acrylic paint on wooden board

-Exhibited at the Wet Paint Collective’s August 2023 group show at the Balmain Watch House
+• BLEND, the Wet Paint Collective’s August 2023 show at the Balmain Watch House

 My Krasue ghost character surges out of the bounds of a tarot card – XXIII indicating death.
 Though formidable, my character is a comforting protector who can chase away your other fears.
 Death is usually depicted in the Rider-Waite Tarot as riding a horse – my ghost wraps around a horse’s skull.